Gusse500/GLFS-Norsk/README.md

 After that, you can build the html with a simple **make** command.
 The default target builds the html in `$(HOME)/public_html/glfs.`

-For all targets, setting the parameter `REV=systemd` is needed to build the systemd version of the book.

-Furthermore, the dark theme is the default, but you can switch the theme by running `switch-theme.sh` with the parameter `light` or `dark`.
+The dark theme is the default, but you can switch the theme by running `switch-theme.sh` with the parameter `light` or `dark`.

-Other Makefile targets are: `pdf`, `nochunks`, `validate`, and `glfs-patch-list`.
+Makefile targets are: `pdf`, `nochunks`, `validate`, and `glfs-patch-list`.

 `pdf`: builds GLFS as a PDF file.